X01XX/UES-LISP/README.md

 On the other hand, Rust has a number of good qualities, like no garbage collection, easy parallelism, speed of execution, avoiding many memory exploits (the future of programming), and compiler suggestions to correct an error.

+Rust will not let you serialize a struct that contains a reference.
+Lisp silently converts multiple links to the same structure into multiple copies of the structure.

 To run: gcl

 Then: (load #p "main.lisp")